 - Batteries (all household battery types).

-- Fluorescent tubes (maximum 4 tubes) - only one visit per month is permitted.
+- Fluorescent tubes (maximum 4 tubes) - only one visit per month (no return visit within 28 days) is permitted.

 - Fridges and freezers.